 - Joint Disorders—Encouraging medical and dental insurers both to offer coverage for the diagnosis and treatment of temporomandibular (TMD) joint disorders and craniomandibular (CMD) disorders.

 - Non-Covered Services—Prohibiting dental insurers from interfering when a contract dentist agrees to furnish a non-plan service privately to a patient who knows the service not covered by his or her plan (e.g., capping fees for a non-covered cosmetic procedure, etc.).

-The ADA Department of State Government Affairs (DSGA) offers resources to help state dental societies and lawmakers benefit from the best practices and lessons learned in other states.
+The ADA Department of State Government Affairs (DSGA) offers resources to help state and local dental societies benefit from the best practices and lessons learned in other states and municipalities.